 Live!
 Casino in Anne Arundel County reported a 17% revenue decline last month from December 2019, while MGM National Harbor in Prince George’s County dropped by 22%, according to state records.

 Once approaching Live!
 Casino in size and scope, Horseshoe currently takes in less than one-third of its revenues, in part because Live! (formerly known as Maryland Live) has added gaming venues and built hotel space.

-When it was opened six year ago, Rawlings-Blake promised that its revenues would reduce the city’s property tax rate, pay for construction of recreation centers, enhance public safety and bankroll community projects.
+When it was opened six year ago, Rawlings-Blake promised that its revenues would reduce the city’s property tax rate, pay for the construction of schools and recreation centers, enhance public safety and bankroll community projects.

-Local Impact Grants generated by the casino have declined from $7.6 million in 2019 to $5.3 million in 2020.
+Local Impact Grants generated by the casino and the Pimlico Race Track have declined from $7.6 million in fiscal 2019 to $5.3 million in fiscal 2020, according to the city department of finance.
 Much of the money is used for police patrols and sanitation services focused around the casino.

 Other funds go to local communities through the South Baltimore Gateway Partnership, which has bankrolled an array of small projects as well as provided seed money for a re-imagining of the mostly derelict Middle Branch waterfront.

 Recently, the grants were used to pay for hand sanitizers, N95 masks and meals provided by the Maryland Food Bank.